Create and edit notebooks

 The newly added local notebook appears in the Project tool window.

 Once you create a notebook, it opens in the editor.
-The newly added notebook has one executable paragraph marked with the

 Press Enter and start editing your notebook right away.